On network coding for sum-networks: Solvably equivalent networks

-Let the set of edges in the network $\net_3$ is denoted by $E(\net_3)$.
-So, the set of edges in the network $\net_3$ is given by

-Similar to the result for the sum-network $\net_2$, we have the following results for the sum-network $\net_4$. } The proof of the following theorem is similar to the proof of Theorem \ref{thm:SN_using_MUN}(i),(ii), and is omitted. \begin{theorem} (i) The sum-network $\net_4$ is $k$-length vector linear solvable over a finite field $F$ if and only if the Type I network $\net_3$ is $k$-length vector linear solvable over $F$.

-(ii) The sum-network $\net_4$ is solvable over an abelian group $G$ if and only if the network $\net_3$ is solvable over $G$. \end{theorem}

-Restricting to $k=1$, Theorem \ref{thm:SN_using_GEN} gives the following corollary. \begin{corollary} The sum-network $\net_4$ is scalar linear solvable over a finite field $F$ if and only if the network $\net_3$ is scalar linear solvable over $F$. \end{corollary}
+It is well-known (\cite{dougherty3}) that one can construct a solvably equivalent multiple-unicast network from any communication network.
+We can then construct a solvably equivalent sum-network from this derived multiple-unicast network using Construction $C_1$.
+As a result, we get a sum-network which is solvably equivalent, and also linear solvably equivalent, to the original communication network.

-Though the contruction $C_2$ (and in particular $C_1$) gives a solvably equivalent sum-network, the constructed sum-network may have a $(k,n)$ fractional solution even though the original network does not have a $(k,n)$ fractional solution.
-So the fractional coding capacity of the constructed network may be different from the fractional coding capacity of the original network.
-For instance, consider the multiple unicast network where $m$ source-terminal pairs are connected through a single bottleneck link.
-The multiple unicast network and the sum-network constructed from it by using construction $C_1$ are shown in Fig. \ref{fig:MUN1_sum}.
-The multiple unicast network has capacity $1/m$, whereas the constructed sum-network has a $(1,2)$ fractional vector linear solution.
-In the first time-slot, the bottle-neck link in the multiple unicast network can carry the sum $x_1+x_2+\ldots + x_m$ which is then forwarded to all the $m$ left terminals of the sum network.
-The links $(u_i, v_i)$ carry only $x_{m+1}$ in the first time-slot.
-So, by using one time-slot, the left terminals recover the sum $x_1+x_2+\ldots + x_{m+1}$.
-In the second time-slot, the network can obviously be used to communicate the sum $x_1+x_2+\ldots + x_{m+1}$ to the right terminals since there is exactly one path between any source and any right terminal.
+Though Construction $C_1$ gives a sum-network which is equivalent under vector network coding solution, the equivalence does not hold under fractional network coding.
+Though, as Lemma~\ref{lem:frac} below states, a $(k,n)$ fractional solution of $\net_1$ ensures the existence of a $(k,n)$ fractional solution of $C_1(\net_1)$, the converse does not hold.
+The constructed sum-network may have a $(k,n)$ fractional solution even though the original network does not have a $(k,n)$ fractional solution.
+So the coding capacity of the constructed network may be more than that of the original network.
+For instance, consider the multiple-unicast network where $m$ source-terminal pairs are connected through a single bottleneck link.
+The multiple-unicast network has capacity $1/m$, whereas the constructed sum-network, shown in Fig.~\ref{fig:MUN1_sum}, has a $(1,2)$ fractional vector linear solution, and thus, has a capacity at least $1/2$.
+In the first time-slot, the bottle-neck link in the multiple-unicast network can carry the sum $X_1+X_2+\ldots + X_m$ which is then forwarded to all the $m$ left hand side terminals of the sum-network.
+The links $(u_i, v_i)$ carry only $X_{m+1}$ in the first time-slot.
+So, by using one time-slot, the left hand side terminals recover the sum $X_1+X_2+\ldots + X_{m+1}$.
+In the second time-slot, the network can obviously be used to communicate the sum $X_1+X_2+\ldots + X_{m+1}$ to the right hand side terminals since there is exactly one path between any source and any of these terminals.

-Even though Construction $C_2$ does not preserve the fractional coding capacity, the following results show the relation between the capacity of the sum-network and the capacity of the original network.
-Here $\net$ denotes a Type-I network and $C_2 (\net )$ denotes the sum-network constructed from $\net$ using construction $C_2$.